cernyj-dev/TMB-Cityscape/README.md

 ## Setup Guide
 *It is recommended to run our implementation on Linux*
+Disclaimer:
+Setting it up on your device might not go smoothly even after following all our instructions.
+You may have to turn to Stack Overflow or ChatGPT to fix some issues.

 ### Dependencies
 Python libraries:
 * *pip3 install python-tuio*
 * *pip3 install python-osc*
 * *sudo apt install python3-tk*
+* *pip install pillow* (if errors pop up *python3 -m pip install --upgrade Pillow*)

 Tracker libraries:
 * *sudo apt install libopencv-dev*